Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Obtain and fill out the forms.
 The correct Kansas divorce forms can be found either at a local district court or downloaded from OnlineDivorce.com.
 If you have minor children, make sure you get the set of forms for a petitioner with children.
 Fill out the forms and make at least two copies of each, unless more is required.
 Clarify with the court’s clerk.

 File the forms with the court’s clerk.
-Bring the completed forms to the courthouse and file them with the court’s clerk.
+Bring the completed forms to the courthouse in Republic County and file them with the court’s clerk.
 The clerk gives your divorce case a number and stamps the copies.
 You leave one copy for yourself while the other goes to your spouse.
 Next, pay a filing fee.
 In civil actions, each piece of paperwork is filed for a small fee.
 Ask the court’s clerk if you can request to waive the filing fees.
 It is possible to file a poverty affidavit and receive a fee waiver to put a hold on the fee payment until the end of your divorce.

 Serve your spouse.
 The second copy of the divorce paperwork is to be served on the other spouse.
 If you are having an amicable divorce and your spouse is cooperative, any family member (except for the children) or a friend can deliver the divorce documents to your spouse.
 In other cases, you can arrange service through official means such as a professional server or a sheriff’s office.
 This is an important step in a divorce process because even in a case where your spouse is missing you can still have an uncontested divorce.
 If you cannot locate your spouse and have tried all available means of serving, request approval from the court for service by publication.
 The court requires a response from the respondent (the other spouse).
 If the respondent files a counterclaim, it can take the court longer than the waiting period of 60 days to sort out the contested issues between the spouses.
 If the respondent fails to respond at all, the court is allowed to enter a default judgment.